 The Casselman Inn

-The Casselman, built in the 1840s, consists of guest rooms with fireplaces originally used for heating and cooking; a kitchen added in 1903; and a dining room, antique shop and bake shop added in 1973.
+The Casselman, built in the 1840s, consists of guest rooms with fireplaces originally used for heating and cooking; a kitchen added in 1903; as well as a dining room, antique shop and bake shop added in 1973.
 The menu, with Amish influence is simple, yet great.
-I enjoyed my grilled cheese on home baked bread and green beans for a whopping price of $3.26 while the aroma of fresh baked pastries filled the restaurant.
-I know this will be blasphemy to some, but it was better than Highland Park Pharmacy’s…though no chocolate milk shakes were offered!
+I ordered a grilled cheese on home baked bread with green beans for the whopping price of $3.26.
+As I savored the sandwich, the aroma of fresh baked pastries filled the restaurant.
+I know this will be blasphemy to some, but it was better than Highland Park Pharmacy’s!
+If only they offered chocolate milk shakes too.

 The souvenir paper place mat noted a stone arch bridge across the Casselman River.
 Built in 1813, it was the largest single span bridge in America at the time and supported the heavy traffic of the National Trail for 125 years.

 Continuing through northwestern Maryland, we reached resting place for the evening was Swallow Falls State Park.
 The park, albeit very remote with limited cell service at best, is quite beautiful.
 It is home to the tallest waterfall in Maryland, Muddy Creek Falls which drops 53 feet.
 The 1.25 mile trail along the boulder lined Youghiogheny River passes by additional small yet picturesque falls, through the oldest hemlocks in Maryland at 300 years of age, and near large sandstone cliffs.
 Not only is the area simply breathtaking, it is also historic as the likes of Henry Ford, Thomas Edison, Harvey Firestone, and John Burroughs camped here.